How to Get from Barcelona Airport to City Centre Fast & Cheap

 Metro to Barcelona Airport

-From February 2016 the metro connects Barcelona with El Prat (line L9S).
+The Barcelona metro connects Barcelona with El Prat via line L9S.

-Another downside: unlike regular metro fares a single ticket costs €5.15 and is pretty expensive – it’s not even valid on the classic T-Casual discount card.
+Another downside: unlike regular metro fares a single ticket costs €5.15 and is pretty expensive – you’re better off ponying up a few extra euro for the Aerobus.

 - If you’re staying near a metro stop on the green line between Zona Universitaria and Parallel.